Pirates' Kuhl: Being in group of young guns is 'awesome'

 Kuhl, Jameson Taillon, Tyler Glasnow and Trevor Williams made their major league debuts with the Pirates last season.
 Kuhl, Glasnow and Taillon now make up three-fifths of the starting rotation, and Williams breaks camp as a long reliever.

 “It's really awesome,” Kuhl said after his final spring training outing in a 6-4 loss to Toronto on Saturday at Olympic Stadium.
 “These guys, you see them all the way up through the system.
-You saw (Steven) Brault and Glass from high-A on up and Trevor coming in and having that kind of special year last year actually staying in the big leagues.
+You saw (Steven) Brault and Glass from high-A on up, and Trevor coming in and having that kind of special year last year actually staying in the big leagues.
 So I know that's something really special for all of us, and I'm really excited to see how good we can do.”

 Kuhl, who will start the finale of the three-game series Thursday at Boston, allowed four hits and two earned runs in 2 2⁄3 innings.